zPianodude/ood-apps/bc_example_tensorboard/README.md

 (~/demand may be different directory name for your site)
 ```
 ### Site shared install
-# Copy to the site shared OOD directory
+Copy to the site shared OOD directory:
 sudo cp -R bc_example_tensorboard /var/www/ood/apps/sys/.

 ### Update files for your site if needed